Rango-bit/PseTNet_old/README.md

-# ITSymNet
+# PseTNet

 This repo is an implementation of the paper: Learning Pseudo Text Prompt for Improved Vertebrae Segmentation.

-The detailed structure of the ITSymNet model is shown in the following figure:
+The detailed structure of the PseTNet model is shown in the following figure:

 <p align="center">
   <img src="Figures/main figure.jpg" width="700"/>